riad-azz/flask-allowed-hosts/examples/configs/README.md

-# Flask Allowed Hosts - Custom Error Page Example
+# Flask Allowed Hosts - App Configs Example

-This project demonstrates how to use the `flask_allowed_hosts` package in a Flask application to enforce allowed hosts and redirect unauthorized requests to a custom error page.
+This project demonstrates how to enforce allowed hosts in a Flask application using the `flask_allowed_hosts` package.

 In this example, the `limit` decorator is used to restrict access to specific endpoints based on the request's IP address.
-If a request comes from an unallowed host, it is redirected to a custom error page.
+Hosts that are not on the allowed list will receive a custom error message.

 ## Usage